From understanding expenses to starting a limited company, our downloadable business guides can help you.

 However there are disadvantages for freelancers, mostly in the form of additional reporting required from HMRC and Companies House.
 These are called the Directors Fiduciary Responsibilities and are often taken care of by an accountant – although you can do them yourself if you have a head for figures.

 Through our company formations site GoLimited you can get your very own limited company for just £10 – and if you sign up to Crunch we’ll even refund the cost!
+Or if you like we can do it for you as part of our joining process if you want Crunch to be your limited company accountants.

 There are advantages and disadvantages to each approach, particularly when it comes to tax issues.
 Here's what you need to know!